FusionAuth/fusionauth-site/site/_posts/2020-04-27-add-more-claims-using-fusionauth.md

 dotnet publish -r win-x64 && SampleApp__ClientSecret=H4... bin/Debug/netcoreapp3.1/win-x64/publish/SampleApp.exe
 ```

-We are passed the roles, as you can see below:
+We are passed the role, as you can see below:

-TBD  Image showing role.
+{% include _image.html src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-roles-only-roles-highlighted.png" alt="The secure page after a user has been associated with a role." class="img-fluid" figure=false %}

 These roles are encoded in the JWT stored in the cookie, so if you change a group's roles, you'll need to wait for the JWT to be refreshed for your modifications to be reflected.